 One of the main business objectives of this web application is to plug and highlight our flagship product.
 We wanted to hook users with experience and cross-sell our other applications.
 Restricting data offerings is one way to make users try our flagship product.
 I conducted observation study with retail space owners as participants and identified data that will be the minimum requirement to carry out a basic research on a brand.
 Additional data like a brand's financials, social media engagement can be accessed by upgrading the pricing plan to get a premium access to PipeCandy's market intelligence platform.

-Working on this project taught me adaptability.
-I learned that business goals can be achieved without compensating user experience or functionality.
-Since we had a hard deadline, I allocated most of my time to user research and brainstorming.
+Working on this project taught me to adapt to difficult situations.
+I learned that choosing the right fidelity to work with during the design process helps in saving time.
+Since we had a hard deadline, I allocated most of my time to user research and ideation.
 I gathered mood boards for layouts and quickly explored designs using Hi-Fi prototypes to make a decision.
 I learnt not to be married to the design process, and being flexible depending on the project's severity is much more important.